alejandrogarcia-hub/alejandrogarcia-hub/README.md

 ## Hi there, I'm Alejandro 👋

-- 🔭 I’m currently working on GenAI projects
+- 🔭 I’m currently working on AI and Blockchain projects
-- 🌱 I’m currently learning LLM model architectures and RAPIDS
+- 🌱 I’m currently learning RAPIDS, libcudf ...
 - 📫 How to reach me: best by email

 <p>